FoGP logo

 from 2012

 In fall of 2011, the city was poised to allow supergraphics promoting Warner Bros.
 3-D movie “Yogi Bear,” on fences, shelters, picnic tables, trash cans, light standards, walkways, and other structures in Holmby Park, Pan Pacific Rec Center, and Lake Balboa Park.
-The deal, approved by the Recreation and Parks Commission, was made by the L.A.
+The deal, approved by L.A.
+Recreation and Parks Commission, was made by the L.A.
 Parks Foundation, which is not a city agency, although its Chair, Barry Sanders, is also President of the Rec and Parks Commission.
 According to its terms, Warner Bros. would donate a total of $57,000 to the Foundation which would then deduct marketing costs and an administrative fee before turning over $42,636 to Rec and Parks.

 Park users and neighbors were blindsided by the plan.
-Upon learning of it, they complained to Councilmember Paul Koretz, who introduced a council motion to rescind Commission approval.
+Upon learning of it, they complained to Councilmember Paul Koretz, who introduced a council motion to rescind the Commission approval.
 At a subsequent Rec and Parks Commission meeting, the City Attorney’s Office informed its Board that their action was a violation of the city’s billboard ordinance.
 President Barry Sanders told the City Attorney’s Office to “make it legal.”

 On April 27th, Friends of Griffith Park attended the City Council’s 2011-12 Budget & Finance Committee Meeting to advocate for proper funding for parks and were dismayed to hear Barry Sanders launch a 20-minute defense of advertising.
 He opened his remarks with the statement, “This is not a windfall,” admitting that the potential to be gained will not begin to address the parks’ multi-million dollar shortfall or resolve the maintenance, staffing and security losses faced by the system.
 Given the low return, it is fair to assume that it is the advertisers who will reap the real rewards, gaining unprecedented marketing access to L.A.’s kids.